-Becoming a host of a TourismTouchscreen is a great way to work toward achieving accreditation as a visitor information provider if you are an operator in New South Wales, Victoria, or the Northern Territory.
-In these areas, visitor centre accreditation may be available to private businesses which have incorporated a visitor information service into their operations, and TourismTouchscreens can give you the facility to provide 24-hour information along with other benefits.
+Becoming a host of a TourismTouchscreen is a great way to address any accreditation requirements for afterhours visitor servicing that may exist in your state.
+In some areas, visitor centre accreditation may be available to private businesses which have incorporated a visitor information service into their operations, and TourismTouchscreens can give you the facility to provide 24-hour information along with other benefits.

 Having this accreditation allows your business to display the official yellow-on-blue italicised “i” signage and can increase the number of patrons who walk through your door.